Access Keys:

 A’Level English

-All students are provided with very detailed notes and resources on Google Classsroom and they receive study aids and links to useful websites and sources.
+All students are provided with very detailed notes and resources on Google Classroom, and they receive study aids and links to useful websites and sources.

 Only students who have a passion for reading and independent study should consider this course.